RamjotSingh/PreConfiguratorForTraefikOnServiceFabric/README.md

     <Parameter Name="TraefikKeyVaultClientCert" DefaultValue=""/>
 ```

-Also override these parameters for the Traefik service
+and override the parameters for the Traefik service

 ```
   <ServiceManifestImport>
     <ServiceManifestRef ServiceManifestName="TraefikPkg" ServiceManifestVersion="1.0.0" />